 -Bishop Kallistos Ware, The Orthodox Way

 Throughout history, people have insisted that if you want to learn, grow, find yourself, and understand the world, "you must travel."
 St. Augustine wrote, "The world is a book, and those who do not travel read only one page."
 There is wisdom in this sentiment.
 Whenever we immerse ourselves in a context with which we are not familiar, our cultural assumptions and unconscious expectations are challenged.
 These stark confrontations with a larger reality have the potential to truly change us, by inviting us into an experience Christians call kenosis, or "self-emptying" - a shift in perspective that is marked by an existential surrender to the "more" of life, wherein we discover that we are not, in fact, the center of the universe.
 Through such experiences, we can become less fearful and more open-minded, tolerant, and self-aware.

 Yet, this is not necessarily the experience of all who travel.
 Every year, thousands of tourists from all over the world spend enormous amounts of time and money traipsing from one end of the globe to the other, with little to show for their adventures beyond a cell phone full of instagram-worthy photos and a suitcase full of cheap souvenirs.
 Rather than becoming more open-minded and self-aware, many people return home even more exhausted than before, needing a vacation to recover from their vacation.
-For the economically and culturally privileged, travel has become an increasingly competitive consumption practice, and a marker of prestige.
-Predominantly-white "expats" from Western countries can now make a full-time living off of their SEO travel blogs, in which they take pride checking off their bucket lists.
+For the economically and culturally privileged, travel has always been a competitive consumption practice and a marker of prestige.
+Predominantly-white "expats" from Western countries now make a full-time living off of travel blogs in which they take pride checking off their bucket lists.
 Meanwhile, the travel experiences of immigrants and refugees around the world continue to be treated with suspicion and prejudice.